UNINETTSigma2/documentation/code_development/guides/container_mpi.md

 (follow e.g. https://sylabs.io/guides/3.3/user-guide/installation.html).

-We start with the following definitions file (`example.def`; this is a simplified version based on the example in https://sylabs.io/guides/3.3/user-guide/mpi.html):
+We start with the following definitions file (`example.def`; this is a simplified version based on https://sylabs.io/guides/3.3/user-guide/mpi.html and the example provided there):
 ```
 Bootstrap: docker
 From: ubuntu:latest